 Control Expenses

-Since you can get more Peso from every dollar that you have, use it to start a business, pay your debts, buy house and lots or invest in stock market.
+Since you can get more Peso from every dollar that you have, use it to start a business, pay your debts, buy houses and lots, or invest in the stock market.

 May the winds be in your favor.